fromage-fraser/dd-gui/README.md

   plain exits are open, `(direction)` is closed, and `[direction]` is locked.
   The parser replaces stale directions instead of merging them forever, and the native Mudlet door table remains a per-direction fallback for older or partial profiles.
+The GUI also refreshes the GMCP snapshot immediately when a compass direction is pressed and once more shortly after a room event, so a delayed `exit_details` update cannot leave a freshly entered room using stale door state.
 If a compass or mapper movement still receives a closed, locked, missing-key, or wall response, the attempted direction is corrected immediately for the next attempt.
 If neither source has a state, it sends the normal movement command.
 Status gauges clamp GMCP current values to their reported maximums